Equicord/Equimic/README.md

 ## 🐛 Debugging

-When reporting an issue please make sure to set the environment variable `VENMIC_ENABLE_LOG`.
+When reporting an issue please make sure to set the environment variable `EQUIMIC_ENABLE_LOG`.

-If said variable is set venmic will output a lot of useful information to stdout and a log-file which can be found in `~/.local/state/venmic/venmic.log`.
+If said variable is set equimic will output a lot of useful information to stdout and a log-file which can be found in `~/.local/state/equimic/equimic.log`.

 It is highly recommended to include this log file in your issue report otherwise we may not be able to help you!